Emergent SU(2)$_1$ conformal symmetry in the spin-1/2 Kitaev-Gamma chain with a Dzyaloshinskii-Moriya interaction: Symmetry analysis

 Sec. \ref{subsec:Low_field_theory} demonstrates the existence of the $(J^\alpha_L+J^\alpha_R) N^\alpha$ term.
 In this section, by exploiting a symmetry analysis, we prove that there is no other relevant operators in the low energy field theory.

 The symmetry transformation properties of the WZW fields under spin rotations, time reversal, and inversion operations are summarized in Appendix \ref{app:transform_WZW}.
-An analysis of all relevant and marginal operators in the SU(2)$_1$ WZW model based on symmetry considerations is as follows.
+A complete analysis of all relevant and marginal operators in the SU(2)$_1$ WZW model based on symmetry considerations is as follows.